-Our body undergoes changes at various phases of life.
-However, during pregnancy the changes happen at a very fast pace.
-In order to maintain and adapt to them a female’s body needs help.
+Our body changes at various phases of life.
+However, during pregnancy, the changes happen at a very fast pace.
+To maintain and adapt to them a female’s body needs help.
 Certain exercises and postures in yoga are the best to help the body adapt.
-Yoga that originated in ancient India has the power to calm the mind and strengthen the body.
-For pregnant females yoga helps in strengthening the muscles and lower body to support the growing baby bump.
+Yoga which originated in ancient India has the power to calm the mind and strengthen the body.
+For pregnant females, yoga helps in strengthening the muscles and lower body to support the growing baby bump.

 Benefits of Pre-Natal Yoga for Expecting Mothers

-1. Prepares the body for labor and delivery- Our body has the tendency to contract when we are afraid.
+1. Prepares the body for labour and delivery – Our body tends to contract when we are afraid.
 This is what happens during the time of delivery as well.
 The fear of labour pain makes the body contract which makes the normal delivery difficult.
-Deep breathing exercises along with stretching during the yoga trains the body to relax during the labor pain.
+Deep breathing exercises along with stretching during the yoga train the body to relax during the labour pain.

-2. Provides relief from regular pregnancy complains- The most common problems that a female faces are lower back pain, nausea, sleeplessness, headache and shortness of breath.
-These all could be taken care or minimized by doing yoga under the trained instructor.
-By stretching and toning muscles, you can help blood circulate throughout the body in a healthy way.
-Also, deep breathing can bring much-needed oxygen to your baby and to your own muscles.
+2. Provides relief from regular pregnancy complaints – The most common problems that a female faces are lower back pain, nausea, sleeplessness, headache and shortness of breath.
+These all could be taken care of or minimized by doing yoga under a trained instructor.
+By stretching and toning muscles, you can help blood healthily circulate throughout the body.
+Also, deep breathing can bring much-needed oxygen to your baby and your muscles.

 Important Asana or Poses for Pregnant Females

-• Cat or Cow Pose- This basic set of movements stretches the spine and allows your belly to hang, which can ease tension.
-It can also help move the baby into optimal position for birth.
+• Cat or Cow Pose – This basic set of movements stretches the spine and allows your belly to hang, which can ease tension.
+It can also help move the baby into the optimal position for birth.

 Dr Amita Shah is a leading gynaecologist in Gurgaon with vast experience in treating all major and minor female problems.
-She is the founder of ‘Global Womens Clinic’ in Palam vihar, Gurgaon.
+She is the founder of ‘Global Women Clinic’ in Palam Vihar, Gurgaon.

-For more information or appointment with Dr Amita Shah please call 9773975611
+For more information or an appointment with Dr Amita Shah please call 9773975611